idkmanplsimconfused/cuebot-server/README.md

 - If not, prompt you to configure ports (or use defaults)
 - Create a `docker.env` file with your settings
 - Start the PostgreSQL service
-- Ask if you want to initialize the database schema (recommended for first-time setup)
+- Ask if you want to initialize the database schema and seed data (recommended for first-time setup)
 - Start the Cuebot service

 3. Verify the services are running: